Ruthvik94/spacex/README.md

 ## modules used

-Redux for state management
+Redux for state management.
-React-router-dom for url parameters

-express for server side rendering
+React-router-dom for url parameters. express for server side rendering.

 ## css